LiemFrans/jellyfin-with-zerotier/readme.md

 ```

 ### Explanation:
-- **Introduction**: The README begins with a brief introduction to the project.
+- **Introduction and Background**: Updated to reflect the inclusion of Nginx and its role in the setup.
 - **Prerequisites**: Lists the required software and accounts.
 - **Setup Instructions**: Provides step-by-step instructions for setting up the environment, building, and deploying the container.
+- **Access Instructions**: Updated for accessing Jellyfin through the Nginx proxy with HTTPS.
+- **Build and Deploy Instructions**: Now encompass the deployment of multiple containers including Nginx.
 - **Customization**: Explains how to modify environment variables.
 - **ZeroTier Network**: Highlights the significance of being part of the same ZeroTier network.
-- **Troubleshooting**: Offers basic troubleshooting steps.
+- **Troubleshooting**: Includes commands for Nginx container logs and network checks.
 - **Contributing**: Details on how others can contribute to the project.

-Make sure to adjust the repository URL and any specific instructions according to your actual setup and preferences.
+Make sure to adjust the repository URL and any specific paths or placeholders according to your actual setup and preferences.Make sure to adjust the repository URL and any specific instructions according to your actual setup and preferences.